oddsflowai-team/oddsflow-ai-football-value-signals/ARCHITECTURE.md

 ## Disclaimer

-All data is provided for informational purposes only.
-Betting involves risk.
-Historical performance does not guarantee future results.
+Users must comply with local laws and age restrictions.
+This repository is for research and informational use only and does not provide betting advice or guarantees.